gregraka/gregraka.github.io/qs_admins_sysreqs.md

   - One machine that contains the application, web, and database server, and local storage.
   - Separate machine that contains your site's pre-existing LDAP or Active Directory server.

-- Hardware specification:
+- Hardware specifications:
-  - One server with:
+  - One server-grade machine with:
-  - Mimimum of 2 CPU cores
+  - Two CPU cores (minimum)
   - 16GB RAM
   - Local storage (as needed)